 3. Refusal Of The Call

-Although you might be eager to accept the quest, at this stage, you will have fears that need to be overcome.
-There may be second thoughts or even deep personal doubts as to whether you are up to the challenge of venturing out of your comfort zone and into the unknown.
+Although you might be eager to accept the quest, you will have fears that need to be overcome at this stage.
+You may have second thoughts or even deep personal doubts about whether you are up to the challenge of venturing out of your comfort zone and into the unknown.
 When this fear arises, you will refuse the call to authentic actualization, and as a result, you will suffer.

-Perhaps an illness, a misfortune or a loss of income arises when you refuse to follow your authentic life path.
+Perhaps an illness, misfortune, or loss of income arises when you refuse to follow your authentic life path.
 The fear of moving out of your comfort zone may seem too much to handle, and the familiarity of your habitual social conditioning may be far more attractive than the perilous road of change ahead.

 4. Meeting The Mentor

 At this crucial turning point, when you desperately need guidance, you will meet a mentor figure who gives you something you need.
-Symbolically, you could be given an object of great importance or offered an insight into the dilemma that you face.
-You might receive wise advice, practical training or even experience new self-confidence.
-Whatever the mentor provides the Hero/Heroine with, it serves to dispel doubts and fears.
+Symbolically, you could be given an object of great importance or offered an insight into the dilemma you face.
+You might receive wise advice, practical training, or even experience new self-confidence.
+Whatever the mentor provides the Hero/Heroine with, it dispels doubts and fears.
 The mentor offers the strength and courage needed to begin the quest.

 In Your Journal: Write about your wisest mentor, either real or imagined.
-Your mentor might be a spiritual helper that is not in a human body such as a guardian angel.
+Your mentor might be a spiritual helper who is not in a human body, such as a guardian angel.
 A mentor might be a colourful imaginal character, someone famous who you admire, or a real person in your current or past life.
-Describe your mentor in story form, and envision the symbolic gift of strength, encouragement or insight that she/he offers.
+Describe your mentor in story form and envision the symbolic gift of strength, encouragement, or insight that she/he offers.
 Record the insights you receive.

 5. Crossing The Threshold

 With your symbol of courage, you are now ready.
-You now have enough wise insight to act upon your call to adventure and to truly begin your quest whether it be physical, spiritual or emotional.
-You may start willingly or you may be pushed.
-But either way, you finally cross the threshold between the world that you are familiar with and a world that you do not yet know.
+You now have enough wisdom to act upon your call to adventure and truly begin your physical, spiritual, or emotional quest.
+You may start willingly, or you may be pushed.
+Either way, you finally cross the threshold between the world you are familiar with and a world you do not yet know.

-You may be leaving home for the first time in your life or just doing something you have always been scared to do.
+You may be leaving home for the first time or doing something you have always been scared to do.
 However, the threshold presents itself.
-This signifies your heroic commitment to your journey, and whatever unknown adventures may be in store for you.
+This signifies your heroic commitment to your journey and whatever unknown adventures may be in store for you.

 In Your Journal: Write about crossing the threshold.
 Describe the comfort zone that you are leaving.
 At this point in the story, feel the point of no return.
 Know that you can never go back to the ignorance of unconsciousness again.
 Your regular coping mechanisms will no longer work as you journey into the unknown.
 The only way forward now is by using the strength of your intuition.